hjkgrp/starter-hugo-research-group/content/tutorials/2011-06-28-hubbard-u-multiple-sites/index.md

 Note that we obtain the inverse in 6 routinely for the 2x2 case.
 For larger matrices, the script uses the [scipy](http://www.scipy.org/Installing_SciPy "http://www.scipy.org/Installing_SciPy") module [linalg](http://docs.scipy.org/doc/scipy/reference/tutorial/linalg.html "http://docs.scipy.org/doc/scipy/reference/tutorial/linalg.html").
-If [linregress.py](../sites/default/files/Tutorials/linregress.py_0.txt "linregress.py") detects that [scipy](http://www.scipy.org/Installing_SciPy "http://www.scipy.org/Installing_SciPy") is not installed, it will write the linear-response matrices and you will need to invert the matrices with the software package of your choosing.
+If [linregress.py](linregress.py "linregress.py") detects that [scipy](http://www.scipy.org/Installing_SciPy "http://www.scipy.org/Installing_SciPy") is not installed, it will write the linear-response matrices and you will need to invert the matrices with the software package of your choosing.

-Summary: The tutorial files, provided also as a [zipped archive here](../sites/default/files/Tutorials/DFTUS-Tut.zip "DFTUS-Tut.zip"), are:
+Summary: The tutorial files, provided also as a [zipped archive here](DFTUS-Tut.zip), are:

-1. •[jobrun.py](../sites/default/files/Tutorials/jobrun.py_2.txt "jobrun.py") — skeleton script generates input files and runs jobs.
+1. [jobrun.py](jobrun.py) — skeleton script generates input files and runs jobs.
-2. •[atreader.py](../sites/default/files/Tutorials/atreader.py.txt "atreader.py") — parses your xyz file to generate run parameters.
+2. [atreader.py](atreader.py) — parses your xyz file to generate run parameters.
-3. •[variables.py](../sites/default/files/Tutorials/variables.py_2.txt "variables.py") — you should change these job and cluster variables!
+3. [variables.py](variables.py) — you should change these job and cluster variables!
-4. •[libraries.py](../sites/default/files/Tutorials/libraries.py_2.txt "libraries.py") — dictionary of parameters that should not be changed.
+4. [libraries.py](libraries.py) — dictionary of parameters that should not be changed.
-5. •[linregress.py](../sites/default/files/Tutorials/linregress.py_0.txt "linregress.py") — calculates matrix of U values from [jobrun.py](../sites/default/files/Tutorials/jobrun.py_2.txt "jobrun.py") results.
+5. [linregress.py](linregress.py) — calculates matrix of U values from [jobrun.py](jobrun.py) results.
-6. •other files — pseudopotentials, coordinates for MnO, a readme file.
+6. other files — pseudopotentials, coordinates for MnO, a readme file.